3DPrintDemon/Demon_Klipper_Essentials_Unified/Documentation/INSTALL_INSTRUCTIONS/General_Setup_For_All_Printers/INSTALL_INSTRUCTIONS.md

 <br>

-Then once you restart your system you'll be greeted by new system prompts telling you if anyhting needs to be done to get your system ready for use, & the option to let the system handle it or if you'd like to do it manually.
+Then once you restart your system you'll be greeted by new system prompts telling you if anything needs to be done to get your system ready for use, & the option to let the system handle it or if you'd like to do it manually.
 If you select the `EXTRACT` option the system will copy the default files ready for you to edit & setup to a new directory.
 It will also handle any old files already there if there are any, you wont loose them.

 If you're using the `Demon User Files Updater` after the restart & if any file needs updating your system will present you with extract files prompt where you should select `EXTRACT` & after the automated restart you should reload your browser page to display the new `Demon_User_Files` directory that will contain your new editable settings files & `demon_custom_expansion` macro file.

-These files are placed here outside of the main `Demon Klipper Essentials Unified` directory so that it will remain prestine for use with Mainsails `Update Manager` as described below. this means you wont loose your edits to the settings files when the system detects you have modified the managed files, or when you update the `Demon Klipper Essentials Unified` macros in the future.
+These files are placed here outside of the main `Demon Klipper Essentials Unified` directory so that it will remain pristine for use with Mainsails `Update Manager` as described below. this means you wont loose your edits to the settings files when the system detects you have modified the managed files, or when you update the `Demon Klipper Essentials Unified` macros in the future.
 The local `Demon User Files Updater` will then see the updated files & offer to extract a new set of `Demon_User_Files` for you automatically while archiving your old ones for safekeeping & reference.
 New files will be at default values.

 >[!NOTE]
 >Don't home the printer yet unless you have the `force_move` section defined & know the default homing settings are suitable for your machine!